- Receive the higher rate of the mobility component of Disability Living Allowance (DLA)

 You must display your Blue Badge parking clock alongside your blue badge in your vehicle when you are in time limited areas or parked on yellow lines.

-• in an off-street car park (such as supermarket, hospital, or local authority car park)
+- in an off-street car park (such as a supermarket, hospital, or local authority car park)

-• in an on-street parking where all motorists park for free but only for a limited time
+- in on-street parking where all motorists park for free but only for a limited time

 There are places you must not park and you must obey the rules of the Highway Code.

-More information about your rights and responsibilities when using a Blue Badge are available on the gov.uk website.
+More information about your rights and responsibilities when using a Blue Badge is available on the gov.uk website.

 Parking Permits